Zarcolio/2cmd/README.md

 optional arguments:
-  -h, --help            show this help message and exit -2 SECOND, --second SECOND
+  -h, --help            show this help message and exit -hh, --help2          Show the help inside the .2cmd script being called.
+Lines in the beginning of the script starting with # are displayed as help.
+  -2 SECOND, --second SECOND
                         Pass a second variable to the script to run.
   -t TIMEOUT, --timeout TIMEOUT